 Jordan got Fouch's attention with big block in Razorbacks' practice

 Freshman wide receiver Antonio Jordan kinda changed that Sunday morning.
-He hit wide receivers coach Ronnie Fouch with a solid one that knocked him backwards a couple of feet.
+He hit wide receivers coach Ronnie Fouch with a solid one that knocked him backward a couple of feet.

-After the play, he was joking with the newcomer from Warren that's been getting folks' attention in the first three practices that he's not stout enough to handle that load.
-Since AJ (which is what everyone in his hometown and most teammates now call him) is 6-foot-6, 234 pounds, that's not particularly surprising.
+After the play, Fouch joked with the newcomer from Warren who's been getting folks' attention in the first three practices that he's not stout enough to handle that load.
+Since AJ (which is what everyone in Jordan's hometown and most teammates now call him) is 6-foot-6, 234 pounds, that's not particularly surprising.

 Fouch probably isn't too disappointed with that.
 It's also likely to be a dead lock that coach Sam Pittman or offensive coordinator Bobby Petrino won't be too disappointed with it, either.